docker/compose/docs/reference/compose_ps.md

 By default, the `docker compose ps` command uses a table ("pretty") format to show the containers.
 The `--format` flag allows you to specify alternative presentations for the output.
-Currently supported options are `pretty` (default), and `json`, which outputs information about the containers as a JSON array:
+Currently, supported options are `pretty` (default), and `json`, which outputs information about the containers as a JSON array:

 ```console